cachix/docs.cachix.org/source/deploy/index.rst

 .. note::

    Cachix Deploy is in public beta.
-This means you won't be charged for usage and the design might change, but with a documented migration path.
+This means you won't be charged, as we are gathering feedback.

-`Cachix Deploy <https://app.cachix.org/deploy/>`_ provides continuous deployments to a Nix profile (like NixOS, nix-darwin or Home Manager) using a binary cache.
+`Cachix Deploy <https://app.cachix.org/deploy/>`_ provides continuous deployments to a Nix profile (like [NixOS](https://nixos.org), [nix-darwin](https://github.com/LnL7/nix-darwin) or [Home Manager](https://github.com/nix-community/home-manager)) using a pull model.

-It consists of running a simple agent process ``cachix deploy agent`` that listens for a new deployment and executes them.
+It consists of running a simple daemon process ``cachix deploy agent`` that connects to our backend using websockets and waits for a new deployment.
 There's no Nix evaluation or building done on the agent.
-The agent pulls all dependencies from your binary cache and activates the new profile.
+The agent pulls all binaries from your binary cache and activates the new deployment.

-To start new deployments you run ``cachix deploy activate`` with a specification of what each agent should deploy.
+To start new deployments you run ``cachix deploy activate <deploy.json>`` with a specification of what each agent should deploy.